The NSW Central Coast is now a certified Australian ECO Destination

 As a certified ECO Destination recognised on a global level, the Central Coast has a strong, well-managed commitment to sustainable practices and provides high-quality nature-based tourism experiences to tourists and locals.
 An ECO Destination is a destination wholeheartedly committed to following international guidance and best practice from the Green Destinations Standard, led by the Global Sustainable Tourism Council (GSTC).

 Additionally, the Central Coast has a thriving range of ecotourism experiences, with the largest ECO cohort of nature-based businesses pursuing their own ECO Certification to do business for good.
-This includes six ECO Certified businesses and nine actively pursuing their accreditation.
+This includes 7 ECO Certified businesses and 10 more actively pursuing their accreditation.

 Meet the Central Coast ECO cohort